Kathryn (Zadrozny) Hadley is an instructor of physics, enthusiastic about teaching many aspects of physics, and dedicated to pursuing her

 accretion process, forming planet cores which will eventually evolve into planets.

-Kathryn has also done extensive work on linear modeling of magnetohydrodynamical (MHD) systems.
+Kathryn has also done extensive work in plasma physics, focusing on linear modeling of magnetohydrodynamical (MHD) shocks.
 Inclusion of the magnetic field in modeling

 astrophysical systems is particularly difficult from a mathematical as well as a computational standpoint, but extremely important, as the vast majority of